 Felicity Gerry has a criminal practice specialising in serious fatal, sexual, financial and violent offences.
 She has been instructed in several high profile trials involving domestic extremism, infant death or serious injury, gang related murder and serious violence as well as substantial allegations of conspiracy to facilitate illegal immigration and people trafficking (often as leading junior).
 As a “rape specialist” advocate, Felicity is particularly experienced in complex and lengthy trials concerning recent or historic sexual crime.
 Felicity is the co-author of The Sexual Offences Handbook published 2009.
 Her financial work has included the prosecution of a fraud where the defendant obtained substantial sums by setting up a fake investment bank, prosecuting a large operation at a storage facility involving stolen goods, drugs and goods liable to duty and defending in a multi million pound money laundering operation.
 She has a niche practice in agricultural and wildlife offences having, for example, defended a farmer for shooting a trespasser and a taxidermist for alleged trade in endangered species.
 She has contributed to BBC TV News, Panorama, The Big Questions, BBC Radio 4 Today Programme and Law in Action, BBC Radio 2 and 5 Live and Sky News.
 She writes regularly for the broadsheet and legal press, has lectured with the OU and recorded podcasts.

 Lyndon was called to the Bar by Gray’s Inn in 2010.
 He specialises in criminal law, particularly sentencing.
-Since 2010, Lyndon has been the editor of Banks on Sentence (6th, 7th, 8th and forthcoming 9th editions); the book used by practitioners and judges for sentencing more than any other.
-He is also the co-author of The Sexual Offences Handbook (2nd edition).
-Lyndon has appeared on BBC Breakfast, Channel 5 News and various local and national BBC Radio stations to discuss and explain matters pertaining to sentencing law.
+In 2014 he became the General Editor of Current Sentencing Practice and The Sentencing Referencer, and the Editor of the Criminal Appeal Reports (Sentencing), taking over from the late Dr David Thomas QC.
+He is also a co-author of The Sexual Offences Handbook (2nd edition).
+Previously, Lyndon co-wrote Banks on Sentence (6th – 9th editions).
+Lyndon is regularly asked for comment on criminal law issues and has appeared on BBC Breakfast, Channel 5 News and various local and national BBC Radio stations.
 He has written for The Times and The New Statesman and writes monthly for Criminal Law and Justice Weekly.
-He is one of three barristers who established the UK Criminal Law Blog – a blog aimed at explaining the criminal law to lay people to combat poor and inaccurate law reporting by the mainstream media.
+In 2012 he established the UK Criminal Law Blog with two barristers.
+The blog aims to explain the criminal law to lay people and to combat poor and inaccurate law reporting by the mainstream media.